chrislambert-ky/report-ky-roadclosures/etl_data_server-side.md

 ### 3. **Enrich**
 - For each record, calls the [KYTC Route API](https://kytc-api-v100-lts-qrntk7e3ra-uc.a.run.app/docs) to obtain updated roadway attributes (District, County, Route, Road Name, Milepoint, etc.) using the latitude and longitude from the source data.
 - Source attributes and new attributes are joined to create a full dataset with the most recent roadway values.
-- Future versions will perform this process in batches of 200, requiring much less time.

 ### 4. **Store**
 - Writes the enriched data to `./data/data_v4_final_roadclosures.json`, overwriting any previous output.